 The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
-This includes children with any level of SEN; those with Education, Health and Care Plans and those without.
+This includes children with any level of SEND; those with Education, Health and Care Plans and those without.

-6. Specialist SEN provision
+6. Specialist SEND provision

-We are committed to whole school inclusion.
+The School including the Pre-School is committed to whole school inclusion.
 In our school we support children with a range of special educational needs.
-We will seek specialist SEN provision and training from SEN services where necessary.
+We will seek specialist SEND provision and training from SEND services where necessary.

-7. Facilities for pupils with SEN
+7. Facilities for pupils with SEND

-The school complies with all relevant accessibility requirements.
-Please see the school accessibility plan for more details which can be found in the school office and on the school website.
+The school and Preschool complies with all relevant accessibility requirements.
+Please see the school accessibility plan for more details which can be found in the school office and on the school's website.

-8. Allocation of resources for pupils with SEN
+8. Allocation of resources for pupils with SEND

-Funding for SEN pupils is formula-funded directly into our budget based on information from the Census.
+Funding for SEND pupils is formula-funded directly into our budget based on information from the Census.
 For those few children who have greater need funding is allocated via an Educational Health and Care Plan.
-These are only given for certain criteria and for children whose SEN is significant and persistent.
+These are only given for certain criteria and for children whose SEND is significant and persistent.